 Being able to resolve lines in characters that are separated by one sixtieth of a degree (an "arc minute") is the goal when testing eyesight.
-Since this resolution is typically assessed using an eye chart at a distance of 20 feet, this level of performance is defined as 20/20 vision.
+Since this resolution is typically assessed using an eye chart at a distance of 20 feet; this level of performance is defined as 20/20 vision.
 Similarly, 20/50 means one can only resolve detail that someone with 20/20 vision could resolve from 50 feet away.
 Alternatively, with the metric system these are all standardized around 6 meters and referred to as 6/6 vision instead.

 RESOLUTION VS VIEWING ANGLE

-With photography, fine art prints typically utilize 300 pixels per inch, which requires a viewing distance of one foot for someone with 20/20 vision to resolve.
+With photography, fine art prints typically use 300 pixels per inch, which requires a viewing distance of one foot for someone with 20/20 vision to resolve.
 However, pixels do not always have to be this densely packed.
 With enlargements, the standard rule of thumb is that these will be viewed at a distance similar to the diagonal print dimension.
 This causes the print to encompass an angle of view spanning about 50° in its longest dimension:

 Although these viewing angles are not always possible or practical, they are usually where someone will stand for an immersive viewing experience.
-At the same angle of view, one may therefore prefer being closer to a smaller screen, but further from a larger one:
+At the same angle of view, one may therefore prefer being closer to a smaller screen, but farther from a larger one: